Daniel Day-Lewis(1957–)

 Sir Daniel Michael Blake Day-Lewis

-The Poet Laureate's son who won three Academy Awards for Best Actor, the only person to have done so, took Irish citizenship at the height of his career, and retired from the screen in 2017 to make shoes.
+The Poet Laureate's son who won three Academy Awards for Best Actor, the only person to have done so, and retired from the screen at the height of his career.

-The film career started in earnest at twenty-seven.
-He played the cockney-skinhead lover Johnny in Stephen Frears's *My Beautiful Laundrette* (1985) and at the same time the buttoned-up Edwardian Cecil Vyse in James Ivory's *A Room with a View* (1985).
-The two films were released within months of each other and showed two performances at almost opposite ends of British class register from the same actor at the same age, which made critics on both sides of the Atlantic decide that he was the next generation's most technically reachable English-language film actor.
-Jim Sheridan cast him as the cerebral-palsy-bound Irish writer Christy Brown in *My Left Foot* (1989); he won his first Academy Award for Best Actor.
-He was thirty-one.
-The Academy ceremony was the one at which the speech ran *I want to thank my mother* and stopped there.
-He took Irish citizenship that year on the basis of his half-Irish ancestry through Jill Balcon and the household connection to Sheridan's Dublin circle.
+The film career arrived at twenty-seven, with two performances released within months of each other at opposite ends of the British class register: the cockney lover Johnny in Stephen Frears's My Beautiful Laundrette (1985) and the buttoned-up Cecil Vyse in James Ivory's A Room with a View (1985).
+Critics on both sides of the Atlantic marked him as his generation's most technically complete English-language film actor.
+Jim Sheridan cast him as the writer Christy Brown in My Left Foot (1989); he won his first Academy Award for Best Actor at thirty-one, and took Irish citizenship through his mother's ancestry.

-Paul Thomas Anderson's *Phantom Thread* (2017), in which he played the haute-couture London dressmaker Reynolds Woodcock, was the film he came back from the workshop to make.
-He announced his retirement from acting before it was released, gave one interview about the decision (to W magazine) and has held to it since.
-He took Irish citizenship in 1993; he was made a Knight Bachelor in the New Year Honours of 2014 by the British Crown and accepted it on the explicit footing that his Irish citizenship was unaffected.
-He is the second oldest holder of the three-Best-Actor record (he was fifty-five at the *Lincoln* win) and remains, in mid-2026, the only triple Best Actor winner in the history of the Academy Awards.
-The Day name in its English-side catalogue is the triple-etymology surname of David, daye (the dairy-servant) and the cheerful-as-noon byname; he carries it from the literary-political household of the post-war English Poet Laureate into the foundation of late-twentieth-century English-language screen acting.
+He returned for Paul Thomas Anderson's Phantom Thread (2017), playing a London couturier, and announced his retirement from acting before its release; he has held to it since.
+He was made a Knight Bachelor in 2014.
+He remains the only triple Best Actor winner in the history of the Academy Awards.
+The Day name, the triple-rooted surname of David, the dairy-servant daye and the cheerful byname, carries him from the household of the post-war English Poet Laureate into the foundation of late-twentieth-century English-language screen acting.

 Achievements